yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 ### Export and import schema to fall-forward database

-Manually, setup the fall-forward database with the same schema as that of the source database with the following considerations:
+Manually, set up the fall-forward database with the same schema as that of the source database with the following considerations:

-- The table names on the fall-forward database need to be case insensitive ( as YB Voyager currently does not support case-sensitivity.)
+- The table names on the fall-forward database need to be case insensitive (YB Voyager currently does not support case-sensitivity).
 - Do not create indexes and triggers at the schema setup stage, as it will degrade performance of importing data into the fall-forward database.
-Create them later as mentioned in Step 4 of [Fall-forward switchover](#fall-forward-switchover-optional).
+Create them later as described in [Fall-forward switchover](#fall-forward-switchover-optional).
 - Disable foreign key constraints and check constraints on the fall-forward database.

 ### Export data